xebialabs-community/xlr-jython-code-snippets/README.md

 ```

 ## Create a Self Scheduling Task Block - Style 2 ( Better )
+This example makes use of a Sequential Group.
+You can have any number of tasks within the sequential group but the last task should be a Jython Script/Custom Task with the following Script.
+The script will replicate its parent Sequential Group and then reschedule the newly cloned group for a certain datetime

 ```
 from java.util import Calendar, Date